The Naughtiest Girl in the School: Joan Townsend

 Completely unlike Elizabeth, Joan Townsend is gentle, timid, shy and nervous about confronting people or speaking in public.
 She was a red-haired girl with freckles who is timid because she was left in the background by her parents, who had another child, a boy called Michael who died when he was young.
 Due to his death, Joan's parents didn't think about her much.
 Although timid, Joan is not weak or silly; later in the series she is found to be an extremely mature and understanding girl.
 She becomes a calm girl that is sensitive for doing the right thing.
 She is Elizabeth's best friend and her first friend was Elizabeth.

 Nora O'Sullivan

 Nora O'Sullivan, a monitor at Whyteleafe school, is a girl who upholds its traditions.
 She is very responsible, jolly and sensible, but does not look below the surface.
 Elizabeth gets into a lot of trouble with the sometimes unreasonable and strict monitor.
 Nora looks after the girls in dormitory 6 including Elizabeth, Joan, Ruth, Belinda and Helen.
 Nora is a strict but fair girl and hates it if the school's traditions are disobeyed.
 She is Irish.

 William and Rita

-William and Rita are the head children at Whyteleafe School.
-They play an important role in all of the first 8 books.
-They participate in helping characters such as Elizabeth, Robert, Kathleen etc turn over a new leaf.
-They are looked upon by everyone at the school and are trustworthy.
-All the children in school love them.
-They are very kind, understanding and firm.
+William and Rita are the senior children at Whiteley School, playing an important role throughout the first eight books.
+They often help other students, including Elizabeth, Robert, and Kathleen, turn over a new leaf and become better versions of themselves.
+Respected and trusted by everyone at the school, William and Rita are well loved by all the children.
+They are kind, understanding, dependable, and when necessary firm.